shells-dw/streamdeck-totalmix/README.md

 **Snapshots** light up while active — TotalMix reports load state over Global OSC (including loads made in the mixer window), which the classic protocol cannot do.
 **DURec stop** during recording needs two presses; that's TotalMix's own safety against killing a take, and the plugin deliberately does not bypass it.
 **Groups** (mute/solo/fader) are receive-only in this protocol: TotalMix never reports their state, so those buttons track their own presses.

-**Not yet in the 2.1 beta:** peak level meters (`/level/…`) are documented but not transmitted, and input/playback channel faders only exist as mix-matrix nodes.
-The Display action's level mode should start working once it's implemented.

 # I have an issue or miss a feature?